 Preeclampsia occurs in approximately three to seven percent of all pregnancies.
 Mild pre-eclampsia is diagnosed if the mother's blood pressure is over 140/90 but under 160/110.
 Protein in the urine may or may not be accompanied by swelling in the hands, feet, and ankles.

-Severe preeclampsia is diagnosed when the mother's blood pressure is over 160/110, there is significant amounts of protein in the urine, and the woman also experiences abdominal pain, decreased growth of the fetus, severe headache, or visual problems.
+Severe preeclampsia is diagnosed when the mother's blood pressure is over 160/110, there are significant amounts of protein in the urine, and the woman also experiences abdominal pain, decreased growth of the fetus, severe headache, or visual problems.
 Increasing blood pressure eventually leads to seizures, retinal detachment, cerebral hemorrhage, ruptured liver, abruptio placentae (where the placenta detaches from the uterine wall), and death.

-Signs visible or detectable symptoms of preeclampsia are swelling, especially in the hands and face; sudden weight gain; blurry vision; nausea; a headache; lower back pain; and upper abdominal pain.
+Signs visible or detectable symptoms of preeclampsia are swelling, especially in the hands and face, sudden weight gain, blurred vision, nausea, a headache, lower back pain, shoulder pain, and upper abdominal pain.
 High blood pressure should be discovered during routine care examinations during the woman's pregnancy.
 Special urine test strips detect the presence of protein.
 These tests are usually done at each doctor visit during pregnancy.
 (Keep in mind some women never suffer any symptoms of preeclampsia, which is why it is so important that blood pressure tests and urine protein tests are done on a regular basis.)Causes and Risk Factors for Preeclampsia